AI in Cybersecurity: The Double-Edged Sword

 AI enables rapid, automated reactions to threats, such as isolating compromised systems or blocking malicious traffic in real time.

-3. User and Entity behaviour Analytics (UEBA)
+3. User and Entity Behaviour Analytics (UEBA)

 By analysing normal user behaviours, AI can spot deviations that signal a potential breach – like access at unusual hours or data transfers to unknown locations.